neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 This list contains the features that are planned to be implemented in the future.
 Order is irrelevant:

-- Possibility to add a role to a given solution
 - Possibility to define and apply "privilege set templates" on table-related privileges
 - Export with possibility of reimport after editing
 - Possibility to check where a given role is actually used